theparinikakath/theparinikakath/README.md

 * 🌍  I'm based in Delhi
 * ✉️  You can contact me at [parinikakath@gmail.com](mailto:parinikakath@gmail.com)
-* 🧠  I'm learning AI/ML
+* 🧠  I'm learning DSA and AI/ML
 * 🤝  I'm open to collaborating on Building user-friendly websites
 * ⚡  I'm open for internships